GeminiDRSoftware/astrodata/docs/manuals/progmanual/intro.rst

 |AstroData| class should be subclassed to provide the functionality required
 and to register the new class with the :func:`~astrodata.from_file` function.

-Several examples may be found throughout the documentation (see |Examples|).
+Several examples may be found throughout the documentation.
 A simple example is shown below as a complete, executable introduction.

 .. code-block:: python